Data on motorcyclist, pedal cyclist and pedestrian road accidents and casualties with analyses by demographic characteristics for 2018.

-- There were 6,194 road casualties reported by Police forces in Wales.
+- There were 5,768 road casualties reported by police forces in Wales.

-- When adjusting for distance travelled, motorcyclists and pedal cyclists are significantly more likely than car users to be casualties.
+- When adjusting for distance travelled, motorcyclists and pedal cyclists are much more likely than car users to be casualties.

-- Child and young person casualties have fallen.
+- Child and young person casualties have fallen in 2018.

-- Young people are disproportionally likely to be casualties in road accidents.
-They make up 11% of the population but 22% of all casualties.
+- Young people (aged 16-24) are disproportionately likely to be casualties in road accidents.
+They make up 11% of the population but 21% of all casualties.

 Datasets and interactive tools